 - Want a single, unified tenant

-Choose a secure enclave model if you:
+Choose a Secure Enclave Model if you:

 - Only a subset of users handle CUI